-In this two-day workshop, students are introduced to the materials, tools, and techniques used in collage and assemblage.
+In this course, students are introduced to the materials, tools, and technologies used in collage and assemblage.
 They find inspiration in artists who worked in collage including Joseph Cornell, Romare Bearden, and Gertrude Green, whose works are held in Smithsonian collections.
-Students express their observations by developing their own collage, mixed-media or assemblage projects.
+Students express their observations by developing their own collage, mixed-media, or assemblage projects.

-Structured for both the nonartist and professional, this class focuses on the variety of choices in this medium.
-Whether constructing a piece of personal history through use of mementos or an abstract work, students learn through experimentation with color, form, and design.
-They explore the use of text, images, texture, and natural and found objects as they create.
+Structured for both the non-artist and professional, the class focuses on the variety of choices in this medium.
+Whether constructing a piece of personal history through use of mementos or an abstract piece, students learn through experimentation with color, form, and design.
+They explore the use of text, images, texture, and natural and found objects as they create artworks.

 This class will be recorded.
 Please see our FAQ for recording terms and conditions.

 - This studio arts program is a Zoom Meeting to allow for patron and instructor interaction.

 - If you register multiple individuals, you will be asked to supply individual names and email addresses so they can receive a Zoom link email.
 Please note that if there is a change in program schedule or a cancellation, we will notify you via email, and it will be your responsibility to notify other registrants in your group.

 - Unless otherwise noted, registration for streaming programs typically closes two hours prior to the start time on the date of the program.